webdiscus/pug-loader/README.md

 <a id="features" name="features" href="#features"></a>
 ## Features

-- rendereing Pug into pure `HTML string`
+- rendering Pug into pure `HTML string`
 - compiling Pug into `template function` for usage in JavaScript
 - generates a template function with both `CommonJS` and `ESM` syntax
 - resolves alias from webpack `resolve.alias`